NIYIBIZIJoseph/ECO-SENTINEL-RWANDA/README.md

 🎯 2.
 OBJECTIVES

-The main objectives of Eco-Sentinel Rwanda are:
+The main objectives of TerraNexus Rwanda are:

 .Detect early signs of landslides using soil tilt and vibration data.